Top 6 Business Negotiation Strategy | Chris Voss

 -says Chris Voss, one of the world’s top Ex-FBI Hostage Negotiator.

-I got an opportunity to take a master class on the “Art of Negotiation” from The Chris Voss.
+I recently had the opportunity to take a master class on the Art of Negotiation with Chris Voss.

-Me: “Champ, let’s finish your Mathematics home-work!”
+Me: “Champ, let’s finish your math homework!”

-Champ: “Please Mamma, Can I do it after reading 5 pages from the Harry Potter book?”
+Champ: “Please Mamma, can I do it after reading 5 pages from the Harry Potter book?”

 Champ: “Mamma, I am feeling hungry!
 Can we do it after lunch?”